dartmouth-cs98/dartmouth-cs98.github.io/slides/00_welcome/index_slides.md

   * but don't get tooo attached
 * follow a tutorial
 * plan to spend at least 10 hours on this
+* my favs: unity3d, react, react-native
+* plenty of good tutorials out there, if you start one and don't like it you can drop and try out a few small ones etc.